matthewfeickert/hepaccelerate/README.md

 - Fast kernels for HEP data analysis with [jagged arrays](https://github.com/scikit-hep/awkward-array) using python + [Numba](http://numba.pydata.org/)
 - Use **any ntuple**, as long as you can open it with [uproot](https://github.com/scikit-hep/uproot)
 - analyze a billion events with systematic to histograms in minutes on a single workstation
-  - 1e9 events / (50 kHz x 24 threads) ~ 13 minutes
+  - 1e9 events / (50 kHz x 24 CPU threads) ~ 13 minutes
 - weighted histograms, deltaR matching and [more](https://github.com/hepaccelerate/hepaccelerate#kernels)
 - use a CPU or an nVidia CUDA GPU with the same interface!
-- this is **not** an analysis framework, but rather a small set of helpers for fast jagged array processing
+- this is **not** an analysis framework, but rather a set of helper functions for fast jagged array processing

 **Under active development and use by a few CMS analyses!**